 ii) To verify your identity: to verify and carry out financial transactions relating to payments you make online.

-iii) For internal business purposes: such as data analysis, carrying out internal research on how our Website is used, audits, developing new products and services, improving our services, identifying usage trends and determining the effectiveness of promotional campaigns.
+iii) For internal business purposes: such as data analysis, carrying out internal research on how our Websites are used, audits, developing new products and services, improving our services, identifying usage trends and determining the effectiveness of promotional campaigns.

 iv) To communicate with you: Ancestry may communicate with you for the purpose of informing you of issues with your membership or changes to Ancestry or of any Ancestry-related products and services.
 Our communication with you will generally be via email, but may be made via telephone or another method of communication in select circumstances.
 You can also choose to receive promotional offers from third parties trusted by Ancestry.
 If you do not want to continue to receive such emails, you may opt out at any time by using the unsubscribe link listed in the e-mail or by amending your 'e-mail preferences' in the 'My Account' section of our Websites.
 You may have to opt out or unsubscribe on each Website separately depending on the type of subscription you purchased.
 You may also contact us by using the contact information below to manage communications you receive from us.

 ii) To Group Companies: to our Group Companies so that they may use personal information for the purposes described in this Privacy Statement, to provide the additional services of those Group Companies, and for the purposes of connecting you to Users of the other websites operated by the Group Companies.
 Ancestry is responsible for the management of the jointly used personal information.
 Additionally, as our business continues to grow and change, we might restructure, buy, or sell subsidiaries or business units.
 In these transactions, customer information is often one of the transferred assets, remaining subject to promises made in then prevailing privacy statements.
 Also, in the event that Ancestry, or substantially all of its assets or stock are acquired, transferred, disposed of (in whole or part and including in connection with any bankruptcy or similar proceedings), personal information will as a matter of course be one of the transferred assets;

-You may share personal information through the Website in a number of ways.
-Please be aware that any personal information you elect to post on our Website may be made available on our affiliates’ websites, may be visible to both registered and non-registered users of the Website, and in some instances may be publicly available through, for example public record sources such as census records or birth, marriage and death records.
-You can control how you share some personal information by changing your privacy settings in the following areas (this is found in the My Account and Trees sections of the Website):
+You may share personal information through the Websites in a number of ways.
+Please be aware that any personal information you elect to post on our Websites may be made available on our Group Companies’ websites, may be visible to both registered and non-registered users of the Websites, and in some instances may be publicly available through, for example public record sources such as census records or birth, marriage and death records.
+You can control how you share some personal information by changing your privacy settings in the following areas (this is found in the My Account and Trees sections of the Websites):

 There are also a number of default settings on the site that are there to improve your user experience as well as to protect your privacy.
 Click here for more information.

-Because occasionally the Ancestry Website may be partially advertiser supported, you may not "turn off" the advertising that appears on Ancestry pages.
-These third-parties may employ cookies and action tags (also known as single pixel gifs or web beacons) to measure advertising effectiveness (they do not collect personal information) and to provide in information about your activity on this Website and other Websites to provide targeted advertising based upon your interests.
+iv) About our advertisements: Because occasionally the Websites may be partially advertiser supported, you may not "turn off" the advertising that appears on Ancestry pages.
+These third-parties may employ cookies and action tags (also known as single pixel gifs or web beacons) to measure advertising effectiveness (they do not collect personal information) and to provide information about your activity on the Websites to provide targeted advertising based upon your interests.
 If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by clicking here.
 In addition, if you are a Facebook user and would like to opt out of receiving Facebook ads personalised based on the websites you visit, please click here.
-Please note this does not opt you out of being served advertising.
-You will continue to receive generic ads.
+Please note this does not opt you out of being served advertising and generic ads will still appear on our Websites.

 Removal of personal information from public records: Unfortunately we are not able to change the information in records published under statute, you need to contact the entity responsible for such records.
 We will however consider requests for removal of personal information from the copies of the records we hold on a considered basis.